 This Policy has been established to provide the reimbursement standards for employee moving expenses.
 The Policy conforms to the Internal Revenue Code (IRC) and applicable Treasury Regulations governing the tax treatment of moving and relocation expense reimbursements.

-Any new employee who incurs moving-related expenses in accepting a position with the University; the President, Vice Presidents, Vice Provosts, and Deans, as well as supervisors and Business Managers who supervise an employee incurring moving expenses.
+Any new employee who incurs moving-related expenses in accepting a position with the University; the members of the Leadership Team, as well as supervisors and Business Managers who supervise an employee incurring moving expenses.

 Actual moving expenses may be paid for a new employee appointed to a full-time academic position or a full-time staff position requiring specialized training and/or experience of a technical, professional, or administrative nature, if approved in accordance with this Policy.
 The new employee must reside outside a reasonable commuting distance of the University location where the individual will be assigned to work.
 See Distance Test.

 All or part of the moving expenses listed below may be reimbursed, subject to the availability of funds.

 Actual and reasonable costs for the use of a moving company to pack, crate, and transport an employee’s household goods and personal effects from the appointee’s former residence to his or her new residence may be reimbursed.
 Such costs are limited to one household move for the employee and the members of his or her household.
 Items placed in storage for removal and transport to the employee’s new residence at a later date will be treated as one move.